What is Carers Trust working to achieve?

 We know that poverty exacerbates existing barriers, and that young carers face additional costs linked to caring such as transport to appointments, lack of access to respite and limited study space at home.
 Some carers also feel the need to work part-time alongside school and caring responsibilities and many worry about the cost of living.
 It’s estimated that there are one million unpaid carers in the UK, so there is a real challenge in terms of what we are doing to change the system.

 Young carers also face additional challenges when it comes to accessing and engaging with education due to caring responsibilities.
 Many are the first in their family to access further or higher education, without access to guidance or informal support networks.
-However, studies do show that having education acts as preventative effect to poverty, and we know that simple changes, flexibility and the right support and the right time can empower carers to remain and thrive in education.
+However, studies do show that having education acts as preventative effect to poverty, and we know that simple changes, flexibility and the right support at the right time can empower carers to remain and thrive in education.

 The COVID-19 pandemic also intensified existing inequalities.
 Caring roles often increased, school attendance became more disrupted, and anxiety levels rose.
 Some young carers are still experiencing the long-term impacts of that period, particularly around confidence, transitions, and engagement.